galaxyproject/training-material/topics/assembly/tutorials/mrsa-nanopore/tutorial.md

    > > <solution-title></solution-title>
    > > 1.
 3,400 bp to 5,451 bp, a 60.3% increase
    > > 2.
 A -2.0% decrease is not a very significant decrease.
 Our data was quite good to start with and didn't have many short reads which were removed (23.4%)
    > > 3.
 The coverage is a measure of how many reads 'cover' on average a single base in the genome.
-If you divide the total reads by the genome size, you will get a number how many times your genomes could theoretically be ‘covered’ by reads.
+If you divide the total reads by the genome size, you will get a number how many times your genomes could theoretically be "covered" by reads.
    > > 4.
 Before $$ \frac{621,945,741}{2,900,000} = 214.4$$ and after $$ \frac{609,657,642}{2,900,000} = 210.2$$.
 This is *not* a very big decrease in coverage, so no cause for concern.
 Generally in sequencing experiments you have some minimum coverage you expect to see based on how much of your sample you sequenced.
 If it falls below that threshold it might be cause for concern.
    > >
    > {: .solution}